Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 We have to specify a name for this material, which we have called <em> M1 </em>

 ## Surface definition
+For the purpose of defining a pressure loading on a face of the hex element, we need to first define a surface

+	*SURFACE,NAME=TopSurf,TYPE=ELEMENT
+	1,S2

+Refer to the elements manual to identify the surface ID for the hex element.

-## Boundary conditions
+## Specifying boundary conditions

-The boundary conditions are such that the plane X = 0, Y = 0, Z = 0
+The boundary conditions are such that we have symmetry boundary conditions on the planes X = 0, Y = 0 and Z = 0.

+	*BOUNDARY
+	1,    1
+	1,    2
+	1,    3
+	2,    2
+	2,    3
+	3,    3
+	4,    1
+	4,    3
+	5,    1
+	5,    2
+	6,    2
+	8,    1

+## Specifying loads

+## Output request

+## Viewing results

+## Exercise

+1. Define the same 1D compression loading condition by prescribing displacements on the nodes of the top face.
+Hint: modify the boundary condition.
+2. Define the same 1D compression loading condition using point loads.
+Hint: use the keyword <em> *CLOAD </em>

 ---
 <a name="myfootnote1">1</a>: The C3D8 describes a selectively-reduced integration solid element